ddella/FakeAPI/README.md

 ```

 ## Build the Docker image
+You need to build the Docker image to run a container.

 This is the `Dockerfile` needed to build the Docker image:
 ```Dockerfile
 # Use the following command to build the Docker image: